Transition Care Programme

 The Transition Care Programme supports older people who would otherwise be eligible for residential care.
 To enter transition care clients must have been assessed as eligible by an Aged Care Assessment Team (ACAT) while they are an in-patient of a hospital.
 Clients can only enter transition care directly after discharge from hospital.

-A Transition Care recipients can have their episode extended by a maximum of 42 days to ensure that their further transition care needs are met.
+Transition Care recipients can have their episode extended by a maximum of 42 days (an additional six weeks) to ensure that their further transition care needs are met.
 In such cases, an assessment for an extension, specifying the duration of the extension, may be made by an ACAT based on information provided by the Transition care service provider, and other sources as appropriate.
 The application for the extension must be completed within the initial 12-week episode of transition care.

 A Transition Care episode can only be extended by up to 42 days.
 The transition care service provider, in consultation with the hospital geriatric rehabilitation service where necessary, must complete Part 1 of the Transition Care Extension form and forward it to the ACAT for assessment.
 Based on the information provided by the service provider, and other sources such as the care recipient and relevant health professionals as appropriate, the ACAT will assess whether or not an extension is required and complete Part 2 of this form.